Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 Solid wood is a wholly natural product.
 It is affected by changes in humidity and temperature.

-Furniture designers and makers employ a whole range of techniques to allow for ‘movement’ in tables, cabinets and other furniture types, particularly when they include large panels.
+Furniture designers and makers employ a whole range of techniques to allow or account for ‘movement’ in tables, cabinets and other furniture types which are made up of large panels.

 Because of this, certain furniture designs just aren’t achievable in solid wood alone.